------------------------------------------------

 To easily swap in DINGSTRAND NORDWALL pickups, I needed a bass with pickups of the same or larger size.
 Unfortunately, standardization isn’t really a thing when it comes to bass pickups.
 Even if pickups are the same type, that doesn’t mean they share the same form factor or dimensions.

-One wider, based on the Bartolini BC shape, which is 101.35mm x
+The DINGSTRAND NORDWALL comes in two versions: One wider, based on the Bartolini BC shape, which is 101.35mm x 32.6mm, and a narrower version based on the EMG 35, which is 89.41mm x 38.35mm.

 I found a bass that already had EMG35 pickups: the Harley Benton TB-70.
 The only downside is that… it’s kind of an ugly bass.